PTC-Education/PTC-Education.github.io/docs/thought-leadership/README.md

 layout: doc
 title: Thought Leadership
 permalink: /docs/thought-leadership
+description: Resources from thought leaders from around the world who are pushing the boundaries of what is possible with digital transformation and Industry 4.0 in research and teaching.
 ---

 <section class="section">
     <div class="container">
         <h2>Overview</h2>
-        <div>The PTC Education Advanced Technology Team works with thought leaders from around the world who are pushing the boundaries of what is possible with digital transformation and Industry 4.0 in research and teaching.
+        <div>PTC Education works with thought leaders from around the world who are pushing the boundaries of what is possible with digital transformation and Industry 4.0 in research and teaching.
 Along with a team of student researchers, we work with technical teams around PTC to develop integrations between various technologies and enable academic users to more easily get started connecting and using their digital threads.<br /><br />
         </div>
     </div>
     <div class="container">